petebachant/boom/README.md

 ```bash
 cargo run --release --bin kafka_producer <date_in_YYYMMDD_format> <limit>
 ```
 Where `<date_in_YYYMMDD_format>` is the date of the alerts you want to read.
 We suggest using a night with a very small number of alerts to just get the code running, like `20240617` for example.
-The script will take care of downloading the alerts from the ZTF IPAC server, writing them on disk for the `Kafka` producer to read, and then will start producing them to the associated `Kafka` topic.
+The script will take care of downloading the alerts from the ZTF IPAC server, writing them on disk for the `Kafka` producer to read, and then will start producing them to the associated `Kafka` topic, `ztf_YYYYMMDD_programid1`.
 You can leave that running in the background, and start the rest of the pipeline in another terminal.
 The <limit> argument is optional, and will limit the number of alerts pushed to the `Kafka` topic.

 *If you'd like to clear the `Kafka` topic before starting the producer, you can run the following command:*
 ```bash